aparmendariz/mcf_docs/docs/source/algorithm_reference/training.rst

 Forest Growing
 ------------------------------------

-The number of trees forming the forest is given by the argument ``cf_boot``.
 As a tree is grown, the algorithm greedily chooses the split which yields the best possible reduction of the objective function specified in ``cf_mce_vart``.
 The following objective criteria are implemented:

 - Outcome Mean Squared Error (MSE)